mcasey8540/todo_app/README.md

 ========
 -IN PROGRESS

-Now you can make todo lists with tasks to help keep your life organized.
+Todo app lets you create lists with tasks to help keep your life organized

 Features include:

--tags for each task (work, travel, personal, etc.)
+-Attribute tags to each task (work, travel, personal, etc.)

--sms reminders for each task (5, 3 and 1 hour before task due)
+-Set SMS text reminders to occur 5, 3 or 1 hour before task due date

--progress bar to see percentage of tasks completed
+-Progress bar to show you the percentage of tasks completed versus outstanding

+-Attribute a priority to each task, either high or low

--sortable columsn to filter by task name, due date, completeness and priority
+-Sortable columns to filter by task name, due date, completeness and priority